Acing Role-Play Interviews: 7 Steps for Guaranteed Success

 6) Practise, Practise, Practise

 Nothing will improve your performance on the day more than familiarity with the exercise.
-It will improve your competence and also help you stay relaxed.
+It will improve your key competencies and also help you stay relaxed.

-You can practise detailed role-plays and watch a 45-minute coaching video that walks you through your copy of the ACHQ Elite Role-Play Performance Framework™ in the Role-Play Masterclass.
+You can practise detailed role-play exercises and watch a 45-minute coaching video that walks you through your copy of the ACHQ Elite Role-Play Performance Framework™ in the Role-Play Masterclass.

-This is easy to say and difficult to do, but it’s vital to your success.
-Have a read of our article “How To Deal With Nerves & Anxiety” to learn some effective techniques to reduce any last minute panic.
+This is easy to say and difficult to do, but it is vital to your success.
+Read this article “How To Deal With Nerves & Anxiety” to learn some effective techniques to reduce any last-minute panic.
 Remember you can get hold of a full suite of interview preparation tools here.

 - Do you have to take a numerical reasoning test or a verbal reasoning test?
 If so you may want to check out the aptitude tests section of the site.

 - You can find practice tests and tons of free advice on every other type of ‘reasoning test’ too: numerical, verbal, abstract, logical, inductive, diagrammatic, spatial, mechanical comprehension, UKCAT, and Watson-Glaser tests.

-- Worried about your assessment day?
-Maybe you’re worried about performing a presentation or preparing for an interview or group exercise or in-tray exercise?
+- Worried about your role play assessment day?
+Maybe you are worried about performing a presentation or preparing for an interview or group exercise or in-tray exercise?

-- Perhaps you’d like some guidance on how to deal with nerves & anxiety at your interview?
+- Perhaps you would like some guidance on how to deal with nerves & anxiety at your interview?